-Interior At Nice Bathers by the River Woman With Dead Child Germany's Children Are Hungry It's possible that based on the colors and style that the purpose was more personal.
-He painted for sanity, so the colors may be to calm his own mind.
-This piece may be representative of his insomnia and the eventual effects it has.
-As an insomniac, his brain may be trying to sleep during the day, causing tiredness, distortion of the environment, and even hallucinations.
-The purpose is likely to have an outlet for her trauma.
-The woman could also be her own mother, who lost children as well.
-If this is the case, the purpose could be to say she can now relate to her mother.
-Could also be to send a message of The purpose may be to send a message to anyone who will listen.
-This may also be an outlet, as she is a victim of the war herself.
+Interior At Nice Bathers by the River Woman With Dead Child Germany's Children Are Hungry • It's possible that based on the colors and style that the purpose • This piece may be representative of his insomnia and the eventual The purpose is likely to have an outlet for her trauma.
+The purpose may be to send a message to anyone who will was more personal. • He painted for sanity, so the colors may be to effects it has. • As an insomniac, his brain may be trying to sleep during the day, • The woman could also be her own mother, who lost children as well.
+If this is the case, listen.
+This may also be an outlet, as she is a victim of the war herself. calm his own mind. causing tiredness, distortion of the environment, and even the purpose could be to say she can now relate to her mother. hallucinations.
+Could also be to send a message of the war, its

 Matisse, Henri.

-"Interior at Nice."
-Matisse, Henri.
-"Bathers by the the war, its Kollwitz, Kath "Germany's C Hungry."
-Leice ildren are German Expressionism Collection,
+"Bathers by the

+River."
+Henrimatisse,